 Birth of Friends of Midway Atoll National Wildlife Refuge

-To support Midway Atoll National Wildlife Refuge / Battle of Midway National Memorial in its efforts to preserve, protect and restore the biological diversity and historic resources of Midway Atoll, while providing opportunity for wildlife-dependent recreation, education, cultural experiences, and scientific research.
+To support Midway Atoll National Wildlife Refuge / Battle of Midway National Memorial in its efforts to preserve, protect and restore the biological diversity and historic and cultural resources of Midway Atoll, while providing opportunity for wildlife-dependent recreation, education, cultural experiences, and scientific research.

-FOMA plays a pivotal role in the conservation and restoration of Midway’s natural and historic resources through financial and volunteer support; dynamic outreach and education; effective advocacy to support Refuge programs; assistance developing an inspirational visitor program; and productive collaboration with diverse partners.
+FOMA plays a pivotal role in the conservation and restoration of Midway’s natural and historic and cultural resources through financial and volunteer support; dynamic outreach and education; effective advocacy to support Refuge programs; assistance developing an inspirational visitor program; and productive collaboration with diverse partners.

 About the Board

 FOMA is governed by a volunteer Board of Directors that works to support the Refuge.
 The Board has a wealth of experience in history, wildlife biology, refuge management, nonprofit organization, education, law, and information technology.
 All Board members have direct ties to the atoll.
 The Board meets each month to receive updates from Refuge staff and decide how best to support current needs.